atg-abhishek/actionable-ai-ethics/automating_informality.md

 I'll write back here with interesting points that surface from the Twitter discussion.

 *If you have comments and would like to discuss more, please leave a [tweet here](https://twitter.com/actionable_ai/status/1322044315863048192?s=20).*

+### Sign up for the newsletter

+<iframe src="https://actionableaiethics.substack.com/embed" width="480" height="320" style="border:1px solid #EEE; background:white;" frameborder="0" scrolling="no"></iframe>

+To stay up-to-date with the latest content in terms of what I am reading and thinking about, please subscribe to the [Actionable AI Ethics newsletter](https://actionableaiethics.substack.com)